Arsh901/Sentiment-Analysis-of-Twitter-data/README.md

 # Twitter Sentiment Analysis using Machine Learning

 ## Overview
-This project aims to analyze sentiment in tweets to classify them as **positive**, **negative**, or **neutral** using Machine Learning techniques.
+This project aims to analyze sentiment in tweets to classify them as **positive** or **negative** using Machine Learning techniques.
 It demonstrates a comprehensive pipeline, including data preprocessing, feature extraction, model training, and evaluation.

 ## Features
 - **Dataset Preprocessing**: Cleaning and preparing raw Twitter data for analysis.
 - **Text Feature Extraction**: Leveraging techniques such as **TF-IDF** for meaningful text representation.
-- **Classification Models**: Training and evaluating algorithms like Logistic Regression, Naive Bayes, or SVM.
+- **Classification Models**: Training and evaluating algorithms like Logistic Regression.
 - **Visualizations**: Presenting insights through data plots and result summaries.

 ## Project Structure